enjaku4/rabarber/README.md

   }
 end
 ```
 `when_actions_missing` must be a proc where you can define the behaviour when the actions specified in `grant_access` are missing (`missing_actions` is an array of missing actions, `context` is a hash that looks like this: `{ controller: "InvoicesController" }`).
-Such a check is performed on every request, and by default, an error is raised when actions are missing.
+This check is performed on every request and when the application is initialized if `config.eager_load` is enabled in Rails.
+By default, an error is raised when actions are missing.

 ```rb
 Rabarber.configure do |config|